amacian/ABF/README.md

 `processTraces.py -b 1024 -w 64 -k 3 -f 8 -g 8 -d ./traces/sanjose.dirA/ -t nospaces.txt -a sha512 -s 2`

 `processTraces.py -b 1024 -w 64 -k 6 -f 12 -g 2 -d ./traces/sanjose.dirA/ -t nospaces.txt`

+To use the alternative GenericAdaptiveBloomFilter, an import in processTraces.py needs to be changed: *"from GenericAdaptiveBloomFilter import GenericAdaptiveBloomFilter"* to *"from GenericAdaptiveBloomFilterCheckGroup import GenericAdaptiveBloomFilter"*.